 Section 3 contains the main results of the paper in the sense that we give a rigid model for the Chern--Simons bundle 2-gerbe and show that this is indeed a rigidification of the existing models in the literature.
 This section includes detailed, explicit computations of the geometry of this rigid 2-gerbe, which highlights the utility of our approach here.

-In addition to Appendix \ref{app:weak_2-gerbes} on associated weak bundle 2-gerbes, containing the technical details of the correspondence between our model and the accepted model, we also include a table of data in Appendix \ref{app:data}, listing all of the specific differential forms and functions used throughout the paper for ease of reference.
+In addition to Appendix~\ref{app:weak_2-gerbes} on associated weak bundle 2-gerbes, containing the technical details of the correspondence between our model and the accepted model, we also include the short Appendix~\ref{app:bigerbes}, which explains the relationship between the bigerbes of \cite{KM19} and our model for 2-gerbes.\footnote{We thank the anonymous referee for encouraging us to pin this down.} Finally, we include a table of data in Appendix \ref{app:data}, listing all of the specific differential forms and functions used throughout the paper for ease of reference.

-\begin{convention} In this paper we use the conventions of Kobayahi and Nomizu for evaluating differential forms, which involve factors of $\frac12$ when evaluating 2-forms of the types $\alpha\wedge \beta$ and $d\alpha$, where $\alpha,\beta$ are 1-forms, on a given pair of tangent vectors. \end{convention}
+\textbf{Convention.}\quad In this paper we use the conventions of Kobayahi and Nomizu for evaluating differential forms, which involve factors of $\frac12$ when evaluating 2-forms of the types $\alpha\wedge \beta$ \cite[page 35]{Kobayashi-Nomizu} and $d\alpha$ \cite[Proposition 3.11]{Kobayashi-Nomizu}, where $\alpha,\beta$ are 1-forms, on a given pair of tangent vectors $X,Y$.\footnote{That is: